Fail Safe (2000 film): Plot

 As the bomber approaches Moscow, Colonel Grady opens up the radio to contact SAC to inform them that they are about to make the strike.
 As a last-minute measure, the Soviets fire a barrage of nuclear-tipped missiles to form a fireball in an attempt to knock the low-flying Vindicator out of the sky.
-The bomber shoots up two decoy missiles, which successfully leads the Soviet missiles high in the air and Colonel Grady's plane survives.
+The bomber fires two decoy missiles, which successfully lead the Soviet missiles high in the air and Colonel Grady's plane survives.

-With the radio open, the President attempts to persuade Grady that there is no war.
-Grady's son also attempts to convince him.
-Under standing orders that such a late recall attempt must be a Soviet trick, Grady ignores them.
-Grady tells his crew that "We're not just walking wounded, we're walking dead men," due to radiation from the Soviet missiles.
+With the radio open, the President attempts to persuade Grady that there is no war, using Grady's son to try and convince him.
+Acting under the assumption that orders for such a late recall attempt must be a Soviet trick, Grady ignores them.
+Grady tells his crew that "We're not just walking wounded, we're walking dead men," because of radiation from the Soviet missiles.
 He intends to fly the aircraft over Moscow and detonate the bombs in the plane.
 His co-pilot notes, "There's nothing to go home to."
 Meanwhile, the American president has ordered another American bomber to circle over New York with a 40-megaton payload, which should be dropped in case of the bombing of Moscow.
 The American ambassador in Moscow reports about the final moments of the Soviet capital before being vaporized from the blast.

 The American bomber receives an order to drop its bombs over New York in order for the destruction of Moscow to be reciprocated and a Third World War avoided.
 It was earlier revealed that the U.S. President's wife was in New York while the events of the film transpired, meaning she would be killed in the blast.
 The pilot of the American bomber, General Black, commits suicide with a lethal injection just after releasing the bombs.

 New Yorkers are shown going about their lives, unaware of their imminent doom.
-The screen fades to white, and text appears listing the 9 countries with nuclear capability as of 2000.
+The screen fades to white and text appears listing the nine countries with nuclear capability as of the year 2000.